 Tibetan Buddhism

 Tibetan Buddhism, commonly known as Lamaism, is the branch of Buddhism introduced into Tibet.
+It is a form of Buddhism practiced in Tibet, Bhutan and Mongolia.
+There is also a considerable number of believers in areas surrounding the Himalayas.
 It is divided into five major sects: Kadampa, Nyingmapa, Kagyupa, Sakyapa and Gelugpa.
-Here's the instruction to the sects of Tibetan Buddhism.
+Here are the instructions for different sects of Tibetan Buddhism.

 Origin